pspete/psPAS/README.md

 ###### Classic API

-The is a limitation of only returning details of the first found account when using the Classic API.
+- There is a limitation of only returning details of the first found account when using the Classic API.
-The `keywords` & `safe` parameters of `Get-PASAccount` force use of the Classic API:
+  - The `keywords` & `safe` parameters of `Get-PASAccount` force use of the Classic API:

 ````powershell
 Get-PASAccount -Safe 3_TestSafe_028_XYJ